qzcool/Media-Scrapper/README.md

 An image scrapper that values simplicity and performance.
 Download the best story under a certain tag automatically.
 Builded on top of BeautifulSoup4 and Requests.

 ## Deployment Instruction
-### Online
-Thanks to the awesome Binder that allows running Jupyter Notebook on cloud, online deployment is feasible.
-[Click here to start!](https://mybinder.org/v2/gh/qzcool/Image-Scrapper/master)

-### Local
 1. Download the repository to the local path, where the images will be saved
+2. Install Packages Dependencies:
+  1. tqdm: `pip install tqdm`
+  2. fake-useragent: `pip install fake-useragent`
+  3. BeautifulSoup4: `pip install beautifulsoup4`
+  4. Requests: `pip install requests`
-2. Open the `ImageScrapper.ipynb` file with Jupyter Notebook
+3. Open the `ImageScrapper.ipynb` file with Jupyter Notebook
+4. Select the image source (code block)
+5. Alter the url or tag information for your need
-3. Select the code block, Run to start scrapping images
+6. Run to start scrapping images

 ## Issues
 Feel free to report any issues and improvements.